sdbx/Utils/btn/SPECIFICATION.md

 ### Error Handling

-In case of an error occurred, a conforming implementation must write an relevant, descriptive error message to stderr and terminate immediately, returning an abnormal termination status code.
+In case of an error occurred, a conforming implementation must write a relevant, descriptive error message to stderr and terminate immediately, returning an abnormal termination status code.

 ### Edge Case